Inishbofin, County Galway: Literature

 The short story "The Hungry Death", written by Rosa Mulholland around 1880, is set in Inishbofin during the Great Famine.
 The story focuses on a love triangle before the backdrop of the famine and depicts the suffering and dying of the island population.
 It was republished in the collection The Art of the Glimpse: 100 Irish Short Stories (2020), edited by Sinéad Gleeson.
 Inishbofin was mentioned at some length by Irish artist and author Robert Gibbings, writing in 1946.
-He also referred in passing to some Inishbofin placenames that appear to be no longer extant, suggesting that the villages have now vanished.
-These include: Alladoon, Bunamullen, Cooltra, Mweelanbwee, Ooghnagunnel.
-Nobel Laureate Seamus Heaney's poem "Seeing Things" begins with a boat ride to Inishbofin.
+He also referred in passing to some Inishbofin placenames that appear to be no longer extant, suggesting that the villages have vanished.
+These include Alladoon, Bunamullen, Cooltra, Mweelanbwee, and Ooghnagunnel.
+Seamus Heaney's poem "Seeing Things" begins with a boat ride to Inishbofin.
 "Inishbofin on a Sunday Morning. / Sunlight, turfsmoke, seagulls, boatslip, diesel".
-The island served as the setting for Deborah Tall's 1987 book, The Island of the White Cow.
-Richard Murphy wrote several poems about his time on Inishbofin, best known perhaps is' Sailing to an Island'.
+The island served as the setting for Deborah Tall's 1987 book The Island of the White Cow.
+Richard Murphy wrote several poems about his time on Inishbofin, of which the best known perhaps is 'Sailing to an Island'.